26-Year-Old Linebacker – New Orleans Saints

 Gerald Hodges Contract Information:

-Signed a contract with the Bills in May of 2017.
+Signed a contract with the Saints in October of 2017.

 To instantly reveal our fantasy analysis of every player – including Gerald Hodges – simply subscribe now.